-You will need a calculator to complete homework assignments and for use during tests.
+You will need a calculator to complete homework assignments and for use during exams.
 A scientific calculator capable of doing basic algebraic functions is sufficient (you do not need a graphing calculator).
+IMPORTANT: you will NOT be allowed to use a graphing calculator, or a calculator on your cellphone or computer during exams.